nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

-In addition to the selection of this keyword in the `RELATIVISTIC` directive block, it is necessary to supply basis sets in addition to the ao basis.
+In addition to the selection of this keyword in the `RELATIVISTIC` directive block, it is necessary to supply basis sets in addition to the [`ao basis`](Basis#basis-sets).
 For the one-electron approximation, three basis sets are
-needed: the atomic FW basis set, the large component basis set and the small component basis set.
-The atomic FW basis set should be included in the ao basis.
+needed: the *atomic FW* basis set, the *large component* basis set and the *small* component basis set.
+The atomic FW basis set should be included in the `ao basis`.
 The large and small components should similarly be incorporated in basis sets named large component and small component, respectively.
 For the two-electron approximation, only two basis sets are needed.
 These are the large component and the small component.
-The large component should be included in the ao basis and the small component is specified separately as small component, as for the one-electron approximation.
-This means that the two approximations can not be run correctly without changing the ao basis, and it is up to the user to ensure that the basis sets are correctly specified.
+The large component should be included in the `ao basis` and the small component is specified separately as small component, as for the one-electron approximation.
+This means that the two approximations can not be run correctly without changing the `ao basis`, and it is up to the user to ensure that the basis sets are correctly specified.

 There is one further requirement in the specification of the basis sets.
-In the ao basis, it is necessary to add the rel keyword either to the basis directive or the library tag line (See below for examples).
+In the ao basis, it is necessary to add the `rel` keyword either to the [basis](Basis#basis-sets] directive or the (library)[Basis#basis-set-library] tag line (See below for examples).
 The former marks the basis functions specified by the tag as relativistic, the latter marks the whole basis as relativistic.
 The marking is actually done at the unique shell level, so that it is possible not only